 breadcrumbs--red-border

-Our cancer Rapid Assessment Unit is a service for Canberra Region Cancer Centre patients who have urgent care needs related to their cancer diagnosis or treatment, as an alternative to attending the emergency department.
+Our Cancer Rapid Assessment Unit is a service for Canberra Region Cancer Centre patients who have urgent care needs related to their cancer diagnosis or treatment, as an alternative to attending the emergency department.

 About this service

-Our cancer Rapid Assessment Unit is staffed by specialist doctors and nurses who will be able to assess you, order any necessary tests and start the most appropriate treatment for your problem.
+Our Cancer Rapid Assessment Unit is staffed by specialist doctors and nurses who will be able to assess you, order any necessary tests and start the most appropriate treatment for your problem.
 This may include:

 • treatment within the unit